 "THE GIFT"This is a newest version of my oldest raven image.

 The original print "Raven Call" was started when I lived on Nantucket Island in 1987 but was finally finished when I moved to Alaska in 1989.
-While in Alaska the print was used for the cover illustration for “The Raven & The Totem” by John E Smelcer with the forward by Joseph Campbell.
+While in Alaska the print was used for the cover illustration for “The Raven & The Totem” by J E Smelcer

 The left image is the first edition and the image on the right is a colorized version for the 25th anniversary edition